Sport Taster Day: Study with us!

 We work in partnership with South Wales Police, Cardiff Youth Services, Cardiff Council and local schools to ensure our programmes are:

-This investment will creating safer spaces, stronger communities and brighter futures across Cardiff.
+This investment will create safer spaces, stronger communities and brighter futures across Cardiff.
 We're incredibly grateful for this support and excited to show what we can achieve together.

 Zac Lyndon Jones, Director of Cardiff City FC Community Foundation, said: